MuhammadAamirGulzar/real-estate-blockchain-marketplace/docs/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide walks you through setting up the complete environment for the RWAchain multi-currency payment system.
+This guide walks you through setting up the complete environment for the EstateChain Marketplace multi-currency payment system.

 ## Prerequisites